-- "12-6-3.
-ANNUAL AND SPECIAL AUDITS--FINANCIAL EXAMINATIONS.-- - A. Except as otherwise provided in Subsection B of this section, the financial affairs of every agency shall be thoroughly examined and audited each year by the state auditor, personnel of the state auditor's office designated by the state auditor or independent auditors approved by the state auditor.
+"12-6-3.
+ANNUAL AND SPECIAL AUDITS--FINANCIAL EXAMINATIONS.-- thoroughly examined and audited each year by the state auditor, personnel of the state auditor's office designated by the state auditor or independent auditors approved by the state auditor.
 The comprehensive annual financial report for the state shall be thoroughly examined and audited each year by the state auditor, personnel of the state auditor's office designated by the state auditor or independent auditors approved by the state auditor.
 The audits shall be conducted in accordance with generally accepted auditing standards and rules issued by the state auditor.